 - Always have three people involved when entering a questionable storage situation.
 Lifting one person on a rope and safety harness from inside requires two people on the outside.
 One can go for help while the other gives preliminary aid.

 Farmer’s Lung and Toxic Organic Dust Syndrome (TODS) are two respiratory diseases that affect farmers.
 Breathing dust from decayed plant material over a period of time can lead to these very serious diseases.

 Farmer’s Lung is an allergy caused by dust from moldy hay, straw, and grain.
 Anyone who is allergic to hay mold spores and who breathes air filled with these mold spores can get Farmer’s Lung.
 Symptoms usually occur four to six hours after being exposed to hay mold spores.
 These symptoms include increased coughing and bringing up more mucus than usual, fever and sometimes chills, shortness of breath, discomfort in the lungs, and tightness and/or pains in the chest.
 The allergic reaction can either be acute or chronic.
 Acute attacks resemble the flu or pneumonia and, in extreme cases, the victim may go into shock.
 Chronic reactions resemble nagging chest colds.
-But by the time the person receives treatment, permanent damage is already done.
+But by the time the person receives treatment, permanent damage may already be done.
 People with Farmer’s Lung who do not avoid hay mold get sicker and sicker until they are no longer able to do hard work and, after many years, may be unable to be active at all.
 People can die from Farmer’s Lung.
 Permanent lung damage is only prevented by eliminating the exposure to mold dust.

 If you think you have Farmer’s Lung, see your physician.
 Explain your symptoms.
 Some physicians may not be very familiar with the disease, so it may be necessary to refer you to a specialist.
 A blood test, a chest x-ray, and a breathing capacity test are some of the tests used to diagnose Farmer’s Lung.
 Other tests may be needed as well.